Front Running Definition

 - The brokers also get a commission if they provide this advice to other clients.

-- Once the bigger transaction is made public, then buying or selling before the client’s transaction is not considered illegal.
+- Once the bigger transaction is made public, buying or selling before the client’s transaction is not considered illegal.

 - The whole process is considered illegal and unethical.